Fundamentals of Variables

 Full Name: Michael Carlock

-As mentioned previously, you can use the single-quotes on Write-Host.
+As another technique, you can apply the single-quotes to Write-Host.
 In that case, if you want to display the value of a variable, you must write that variable outside the single-quotes.
 Here are examples:

 First Name: Michael